aerospike-community/aerospike-zabbix/Readme.md

 Next you will need to create a new trigger prototype using the item prototype that was just created.

+You can still define individual alert triggers outside of the LLD mechanism.

 ###  Usage